coinbase/mesh-specifications/README.md

 * ed25519: `R (32-byte) || s (32-bytes)` - `64 bytes`
 * schnorr_1: `r (32-bytes) || s (32-bytes)` - `64 bytes`

 `schnorr_1` is a EC-Schnorr signature implemented by Zilliqa where both `r` and `s` are scalars encoded as `32-bytes` values, most significant byte first.
-Refer to [Zilliqa Technical Whitepaper - Appendix A: Schnorr Digital Signature](https://docs.zilliqa.com/whitepaper.pdf) for details.)
+Refer to [Zilliqa's Schnorr Library](https://github.com/Zilliqa/schnorr/blob/master/src/libSchnorr/src/Schnorr.cpp#L86) and [Zilliqa Technical Whitepaper - Appendix A: Schnorr Digital Signature](https://docs.zilliqa.com/whitepaper.pdf) for details.)

 ### Decoupled Signature Schemes
 CurveType and SignatureType are purposely decoupled as a curve could be used